 The reason that I don’t want her going very far at all is because I love her.
 She’s my little girl.
 And I only want what’s best for her.

 Ladies: I hope that you have a good relationship with your father here on Earth.
 If you don’t, I’m really sorry about that.
 But please trust me when I say that from the perspective of your Father in Heaven, you are Daddy’s little girl.
-And He only wants what is best for you — and for every person you ever date, who is also His little girl or boy.
+And He only wants what is best for you — and for every person you ever date, who is also His little boy.

 Young men, two things: First of all, you’re daddy’s little boy.
 There is no double standard on this issue – I feel the same way about my sons as I feel about my daughter.
 You, too, deserve to be treated with nothing nothing but respect.
 And I hope you know that.